I Tried 5 Different Sponges, And I'll Only Ever Use This One For Dishes Again

 Some people may prefer using sturdy dish brushes over sponges, as the extra task of cleaning the sponge regularly may seem annoying (fortunately, younger generations seem to have left the gross habit of not cleaning kitchen sponges in the past).
 However, sponges have their own advantages, such as being fairly cheap and easy to replace, as well as being absorbent and more capable of reaching small, tight spaces.

 There are multiple factors that can make a dish sponge worth your time and money.
-For this story, I mainly noted sturdiness, price, ability to remove stubborn residue, and effectiveness on counters.
-After testing five common household sponges, I decided that there's only one that deserves a permanent place by the kitchen sink.
+For this article, I mainly noted sturdiness, price, ability to remove stubborn residue, and effectiveness on counters.
+After testing five common household sponges, I decided that there's only one that deserves a permanent place by my kitchen sink.

 Unfortunately, the Mr. Clean Magic Eraser sponge is the lowest on my list because it performed the worst according to my criteria.
 I enjoy this brand for cleaning other areas of the house, but for the dishes, it was a different story entirely.